Updated: December 30, 2025

 Standard retail prescription filling represents the baseline risk for pharmacy operations.
 Expanding into specialized services like compounding, immunizations, medication therapy management or durable medical equipment sales introduces additional liability exposures.

-Compounding pharmacies have substantially higher premiums due to the increased risk of contamination or dosing errors in custom preparations.
+Compounding pharmacies pay much higher premiums due to increased contamination and dosing error risks in custom preparations.

 wage icon